kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 ### Controller Behavior

+1. **Webhook validation**:
+   before creating or updating an LWS, the validating webhook checks that `maxGroupRestarts` is only set when `restartPolicy: RecreateGroupOnPodRestart`.
+If `maxGroupRestarts` is set with a different restart policy, the webhook denies the request with a clear error message.
-1. Restart reconcile path:
+2. Restart reconcile path:
    for `RecreateGroupOnPodRestart`, controller checks group restart budget before leader deletion.
-2. In `RecreateGroupOnPodRestart` path, before deleting leader pod:
+3. In `RecreateGroupOnPodRestart` path, before deleting leader pod:
    - read `group-restart-count` annotation;
    - if `count >= maxGroupRestarts`, stop recreation and mark replica failed;
    - otherwise increment annotation and continue current recreation flow.
-3. The counter is group-level, not init-only: any failure path that enters `RecreateGroupOnPodRestart` contributes to the same retry budget.
+4. The counter is group-level, not init-only: any failure path that enters `RecreateGroupOnPodRestart` contributes to the same retry budget.
-4. Service reconcile sets:
+5. Service reconcile sets:
    `svc.Spec.PublishNotReadyAddresses = spec.networkConfig.publishNotReadyAddresses`.
-5. Counter persistence is annotation-based so controller restarts do not reset state.
+6. Counter persistence is annotation-based so controller restarts do not reset state.

 ### Status Semantics

 1. `maxGroupRestarts` unset: current behavior (unbounded recreation).
 2. `maxGroupRestarts: 0`: first group-level failure becomes terminal.
-3. `maxGroupRestarts` is effective only for `restartPolicy: RecreateGroupOnPodRestart`.
+3. `maxGroupRestarts` requires `restartPolicy: RecreateGroupOnPodRestart` (enforced by webhook).
 4. Any replica exceeding limit sets LWS condition `Failed=True` with reason `MaxGroupRestartsExceeded`.
 5. Failed replica is excluded from available-ready accounting.